 It is possible to get this type of manufacturing data electronically from the supplier and then import it directly into NetSuite for budgeting, paying invoices and other functions.
 This could include receiving an electronic invoice from your vendor and being able to pay it within the system.
 Or your vendor could send an EDI document, such as an Advance Shipment Notice with all data regarding items that have been shipped, and this information could be dropped directly into NetSuite.

 If your company has an e-commerce platform where you offer an online product catalog, sell products, have customers create shopping carts and place orders, or accept payments, these functions usually lead to fulfillment in an ERP like NetSuite.
 To ensure orders are fulfilled properly once you have NetSuite implemented, you will need to integrate your e-commerce platform (or at least the fulfillment part of the cycle) into the system.

 Keep in mind that you may need new integrations for every e-commerce channel you have, especially if you sell through multiple e-commerce platforms, or in different industries.
 If you have other third-party invoicing platforms that customers use to put invoices into your billing system, you will want to ensure this integrates back to NetSuite.
+You may also want to consider the NetSuite POS.
 There are many different online systems that may need to be integrated with NetSuite, and you will want to make sure all are integrated so that your system and processes run as efficiently as possible.

 ERP Advisors Group has worked with many clients who have chosen NetSuite, and we can assist you with any of the integrations necessary to keep your business running in top form.